masc-ucsc/docs/docs/pyrope/02-basics.md

     test4
     ```

-If order is needed and a function call can have `debug` side-effects or real
+If an order is needed and a function call can have `debug` side-effects or real
-side-effects, the statement must be broken down in several statements, or the
+side-effects, the statement must be broken down into several statements, or the
 `and_then` and `or_else` operations must be used.